ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Secondly, most of the code transformation that PPXs do do not need to be given the full AST, they can work locally in subparts of it.
 There are two kinds of such local restrictions to the general PPX rewriters that cover most of the
-usecases: derivers and extenders.
+usecases: extenders and derivers.
 They respectively correspond to the two new syntaxes of OCaml 4.02.

 #### Attributes and Derivers